chinamike65/hugo-tuolesi/content/book6/book6en.md

 There used to be four great masters in this tenet school, and they were very famous, namely: Shiyou, Fajiao, Juetian, and Jixian.

-The interpretations of the "Great Vipassana Treatise" by the four major commentators are not the same.
-Due to the different understanding of the "Great Vipassana Treatise", some sects were gradually divided into eighteen divisions.
+The interpretations of the "Mahāvibhāṣā Śāstra" by the four major commentators are not the same.
+Due to the different understanding of the "Mahāvibhāṣā Śāstra", some sects were gradually divided into eighteen factions.

-The formation of these eighteen divisions is due to different languages, places of residence, etc., but it is mainly due to the different understandings of the "Great Vipassana".
+The formation of these eighteen factions is due to different languages, places of residence, etc., but it is mainly due to the different understandings of the "Mahāvibhāṣā Śāstra".

 19

-1. There is an understanding of the foundation
+1. The Great Exposition School's Understanding of dharma

-Basically, some schools believe that everything in the universe is impermanent, but it is not impermanent in an instant, but a continuous impermanence.
+Basically, some schools believe that everything in the universe is impermanent, but it is not impermanent in a moment, but a continuous impermanence.

 What is the impermanence of the moment?

 A normal person's finger snap can be divided into sixty-five moments.
-Some schools believe that everything in the universe changes, but it does not change in an instant.
+Some schools believe that everything in the universe changes, but it does not change in a moment.
 There is a process of birth, dwelling, and annihilation.

 Other schools believe that even a moment is impermanent, and that everything in the universe changes every moment.

-Quantum and molecules in all things change every moment, and the change in that moment has been proved by science.
+Quanta and molecules in all things change every moment, and the change in that moment has been proved by science.

-But some schools believe that there is no momentary change, only continuous change, which is a difference.
+But some schools believe that there is no momentary change, only continuous change, and argue that there is a difference.

 In addition, on the basis of the foundation, the understanding of the pudgala (Sanskrit pudgala) is different.
-Some sects think that the pudgala has no self, which refers to the kind of self that the heretics think does not exist, "I" It exists.
-I rests on the five aggregates.
+Some sects think that the pudgala has no self, which refers to the kind of self that the heretics think does not exist, "I" .It exists.
+It rests on the five aggregates.
 Sometimes I think that all the five aggregates are me, and sometimes I think that the five aggregates are me.
 The eighteen parts are different.

 Basically, other schools believe that there are two truths: mundane truth and ultimate truth.